 Outgoing webhooks

-Send ADO Pilot review and billing events to your own HTTPS endpoint — configure the URL, choose events, and validate delivery with the test button.
+Send ADO Pilot review and billing events to your own HTTPS endpoint — configure the URL, choose events, and validate delivery with a test send.

 Last updated